All Episodes

 And remember Chancellor Wiley's statement, we will not tolerate bias, racism, disrespect, or hate?

-Will not tolerate disrespect.
+We'll not tolerate disrespect.

-You know, I want students to feel good about campus life, but isn't part of campus life, having rowdy debates and vigorous arguments.
+You know, I want students to feel good about campus life, but isn't part of campus life having rowdy debates and vigorous arguments.

 This program should make students worry that anything other than bland pleasantries is going to get them in trouble with the administration.

-And the point here is that even at one of the most political righteous campuses in the nation, it turned out the students did not want to rat one another out to the diversity police.
+And the point here is, is that even at one of the most political righteous campuses in the nation, it turned out the students did not want to rat one another out to the diversity police.

-As the student newspaper, the Badger Herald reported last week, the campaign now is relegated to its spot in the vast bank of inactive organizations occupying the student organization's office web space, and the bias reporting mechanism fills a similar role on the dean of students' website.
+As the student newspaper, The Badger Herald, reported last week, the campaign now is relegated to its spot in the vast bank of inactive organizations occupying the student organization's office web space and the bias reporting mechanism fills a similar role on the dean of students website.

-Uh anyway, the it's it's uh it's it's you know, everybody says, when are we going to turn this around on campus?
+Anyway, everybody says, when are we going to turn this around on campus?

 When are we going to get rid of the liberal bias on campus?

-These things don't happen overnight.
+And I've always cautioned, these things don't happen overnight.

 It's not like you have a cold and then all of a sudden one day you feel 50% better, noticeably better.

-This is the kind of thing that sneaks up on you and it'll happen over time, which is why it's always so important for those of us who are in guidance positions here to never give up, even though you don't see signs that your influence is working, either as parents, other family members as members of the community with your circle of friends.
+This is the kind of thing that sneaks up on you and it'll happen over time, which is why it's always so important for those of us who are in guidance positions here to never give up, even though you don't see signs that your influence is working, either as parents, other family members, as members of the community with your circle of friends.

 So there's progress.